ABOUT ME

 All good things must come to an end.
 Though it might be hard to believe, traveling the world can get tiresome.
 After a little more than a year on the road, I found myself more interested in developing my Android apps than on seeing yet another ornate 16th century cathedral.

 Not wanting to give up completely on travel, I began looking for full-time remote development work in the summer of 2018.
-In July, I joined Novi AMS, a fully-distributed startup that makes association management software.
+In July, I joined Novi AMS, a fully-remote startup that makes association management software.

 The tech stack here is ASP.NET MVC/C#, MS SQL Server, and HTML/CSS/Javascript + jQuery + Knockout on the frontend, with some modules delivered via Vue.js